-Everything You Need to Know About Demi Permanent Dye
+Everything You Need to Know About Demi-Permanent Dye

-A semi-permanent dye is also sometimes known as a gloss.
+Semi-permanent dye: Also known as a gloss.
 These dyes aren’t able to deposit color inside the hair shaft so they sit on top instead.
-This allows you to add gentle shine and radiance to your hair but only for six to twelve washes.
-Demi-permanent, as we said above, is the in-between sweet spot.
-It can create more color change and last longer than semi-permanent.
+This allows you to add gentle shine and radiance to your hair but only for 6 to 12 washes.

 When you use demi-permanent color, you’re already aware that it’s going to eventually wash out.
 You do want to make sure that your color isn’t washed out too early, though!
 When washing hair that has been treated with this type of dye, it is just as important to use color protective products as it is with permanent hair dye.
 And it’s even more important if you are going for a color that traditionally doesn’t last as long, like red hair dye.